 On successfully completing the module students will be able to:

-1. Identify the process of innovation, generating ideas and circular design, and how to build a team and collaborate with other team members to exploit an entrepreneurial opportunity;
+1. Identify the process of innovation, generating ideas and circular design for complex problems that meet a combination of needs, and how to build a team and collaborate with other team members to exploit an entrepreneurial opportunity;

 2. Analyse the lifecycle of a new technology development, and how to assess technology readiness level (TRL);

-3. Evaluate the financial performance of large-scale projects and new ventures;
+3. Evaluate the financial performance of large-scale projects and apply an integrated or systems approach;

 4. Develop a credible business plan and strategy roadmap for a new technology and start-up;